Moecker/sdc_al/README.md

 ###General Remarks / Software Structure

-As this project was fairly involved, a nice and debug & logging friendly software structure was essential.
+As this project was fairly involved, a modular, debug & logging friendly software structure was essential.
 The project is principally modularized into these components:

-Classes
+Classes:
-* [Camera](Camera.py): Handles all camera calibration, undistortion and prespective tranformation.
+* [Camera](Camera.py): Handles all camera calibration, undistortion and prespective transformation.
 * [Calibration](Calibration.py): Simple storage for camera distortion coefficients.
 * [Lane](Lane.py): Contains all lane related code, such as the histogram search for both lines and the general tracking of those.
 * [Line](Line.py): Implements mainly the fitting and evaluation methods as well as the smoothing over time.

-Runners
+Runners:
 * [main](main.py): The main runner and entry point for the image and video pipeline.
 * [plotting](plotting.py): Holds debug code for plotting images of each stage of the pipeline.
 * [udacity_code](udacity_code.py): Samples and from udacity suggested code for testing and as an implementation reference.